padres all time home run leaders

 Nate Colbert: 163 Home Runs

-Each of Colbert’s first five seasons included 20-plus home runs.
+I’m not going to lie.
+As I originally worked through the all-time home run leaders for each MLB team, I got to the Padres and was dumbfounded that I’d never heard of Nate Colbert.
+Each of his first five seasons included 20-plus home runs.
 His final year with the club fell short of that mark, but he still slugged 14 homers in 437 plate appearances.
 The first baseman/outfielder spent 10 years in the big leagues with five different teams.
 However, his greatest — and really, only — success came with the Padres.

 In 63 plate appearances with the Houston Astros at the start of his career, Colbert posted a .295 OPS with no dingers.
 After hitting 163 home runs with a .800 OPS for San Diego, his final two years (315 plate appearances) included 10 homers and a .570 OPS.